przygienda/dot-rust/README.md

 A library for generating Graphviz DOT language files for graphs.

 This code is extracted from the private `graphviz` library in core rust.
+It is almost entirely the work of the rust team.

 # License
 Licensed under the Apache License, Version 2.0 <LICENSE-APACHE or